mrnhtyzgld/Streamlit-BMI/README.md

 # Streamlit-BMI
-A basic BMI Calculator i made with Pythpn, Streamlit.
+A basic BMI Calculator i made with Python, Streamlit.